rogerdavidvera/banal-platitiudes/README.md

 # Banal Platitudes
->An image generator that gives you only the most typical and tiresome banal platitudes from the English language.
+>A web app that generates images superimposed with only the most typical and tiresome banal platitudes from the English language.

 ## Why?